Source: Wikipedia

 Description

 [edit]Larrea tridentata is an evergreen shrub growing to 1 to 3 m (3 to 10 ft) tall, rarely 4 m (13 ft).
 The light gray stems of the plant bear resinous, dark green leaves with two opposite lanceolate leaflets joined at the base, with a deciduous awn between them, each leaflet 7 to 18 mm (1⁄4 to 11⁄16 in) long and 4 to 8.5 mm (5⁄32 to 11⁄32 in) broad.
 The flowers are up to 25 mm (1 in) in diameter, with five yellow petals.
 The fruit is a brown-burgundy spherical, fuzzy capsule, which separates into five individual carpels each containing one seed.[7]
 Galls may form by the activity of the creosote gall midge.
 The whole plant exhibits a characteristic odor of creosote, from which the common name derives.[8]
-In the regions where it grows, its smell is often associated with the "smell of rain".[9]
+In the regions where it grows, its smell is often associated with the "smell of rain", as the scent of its' resinous leaves intensifies in rain.[9]

 Ecology